Exams: Who to contact when things go wrong

-Department Senior Tutor: If your personal tutor is not available or unhelpful then every department has a senior tutor to offer support.
-Here’s a list of department senior tutors.
+Department Senior Tutor: If your personal tutor is not available or unhelpful then every department has a senior utor to offer support.
+Here's a list of department senior tutors.

-University Senior Tutor: If the problem is with the department itself and you need someone to turn to in confidence, then the University’s Senior Tutor is available to help.
+Dean of Students & Faculty Senior Tutors: If the problem is with the department itself and you need someone to turn to in confidence

-Students’ Union: If you need expert advice that is independent from the University, the Students Union is here to help.
-You can contact the Students' Union Student Advice Centre, who work closely with the Education Officer, Welfare and Campaigns Officer and the Postgraduate Officer to provide a free, confidential and impartial and non-judgemental service for all students at the University of Warwick.
+Students’ Union Advice Centre: If you need expert advice that is independent from the University, the Students Union is here to help.
+We provide a free, confidential, impartial and non-judgemental service for all students at the University of Warwick.

 If you’re suffering from a physical or mental health problem that might affect your exam performance or your ability to attend the exam, then it is very important to ask a medical professional for a certificate verifying that you have been ill – your department will often require evidence of your illness.
 It is also very important that you notify your department of your illness as soon as possible.

 Please see the Examinations and Mitigating Circumstances pages.